header image

 1. in q0

-2. got an ‘a‘, move to q1
+2. got an ‘a‘, xanax pills, move to q1

-3. in q1, got a ‘b‘, move to q2
+3. in q1, xanax pills, got a ‘b‘, xanax pills, move to q2

-5. in q3, got a ‘c‘… oops.
-We have no ‘c’ arrow from q3 so we are stuck. return ‘no match!’
+5. in q3, xanax pills, got a ‘c‘… Xanax pills, oops.
+Xanax pills, We have no ‘c’ arrow from q3 so we are stuck.
+Xanax pills, return ‘no match!’

 Of course the real-life scenarios are much more complicated than the above one and sometimes FSMs are not enough (for example to my knowledge it’s not possible to tell about a number whether it is prime or not with a vanilla FSM - but a regexp doing just that has been floating around some time ago) but to illustrate the concept this example served fine.